 Prior to the start of the interviews, we collected detailed criminal case processing information for each of California's 58 counties pre-Realignment.
 The data came from the California Attorney General's Office.
-For each county, we then calculated the percent of arrested felons sentenced to incarceration (i.e., prison or jail) in 2009.
+Initially, we considered each county's criminal case processing by examining county crime rates and felony sentencing.
+For each county, we calculated the percent of arrested felons sentenced to incarceration (i.e., prison or jail) in 2009.
 Then we divided this percentage by the serious (Part I) crime rate per 1,000 residents in 2010.
 The results are contained in Figure 1, Pre-AB 109 Preference for Incarceration, by County.
-Conceptually, Figure 1 represents each county's pre-Realignment "preference for incarceration," or punitiveness towards crime (e.g., counties that have a higher percent of convicted felons sent to prison are more punitive than counties that impose far fewer prison sentences, taking the level of crime into account).
+Conceptually, Figure 1 represents one way to look at each county's pre-Realignment "preference for incarceration," or punitiveness towards crime (e.g., counties that have a higher percent of convicted felons sent to prison are more punitive than counties that impose far fewer prison sentences, taking the level of serious crime into account).